brklyn8900/learnkoinos/docs/modules/M4/2_installing_the_sdk.md

 ```
 The output should match the directory of your shell, otherwise be sure to include the path of your installation into your specific shell and try again.

 __You are now ready to install the `koinos-sdk-as-cli`!__

-# Step 2: Install the SDK
+# Step 3: Install the Official Koinos Assembly Script SDK

 We will use Yarn Package Manager to perform the installation, but NPM will work as well.

-Install the Koinos AssemblyScript CLI by running this command:
+Install the Koinos AssemblyScript CLI by running this command in your terminal:

 ```
 yarn global add @koinos/sdk-as-cli